Lucignation/v0-event-supply-website/README.md

-# EventFlow - Event Supplies Booking Platform
+# Aquoryx - Event Supplies Booking Platform

 A complete web application for caterers to book water, soft drinks, ice blocks, and event consumables with an integrated admin management system.